Custom-Roles-for-TTT/TTT-Jingle-Jam-Roles-2023/README.md

 ttt_soulbound_dropweapon_enabled        1   // Whether the drop weapon ability is enabled or not ttt_soulbound_dropweapon_uses           3   // How many uses should of the drop weapon ability should the Soulbound get.
-(Set to 0 for unlimited uses) ttt_soulbound_dropweapon_cooldown       10  // How long should the Soulbound have to wait between uses of the drop weapon ability ttt_soulbound_explosivebarrel_enabled   1   // Whether the place explosive barrel ability is enabled or not ttt_soulbound_explosivebarrel_uses      2   // How many uses should of the place explosive barrel ability should the Soulbound get.
-(Set to 0 for unlimited uses) ttt_soulbound_explosivebarrel_cooldown  0   // How long should the Soulbound have to wait between uses of the place explosive barrel ability ttt_soulbound_fakebody_enabled          1   // Whether the place fake body ability is enabled or not ttt_soulbound_fakebody_uses             1   // How many uses should of the place fake body ability should the Soulbound get.
+(Set to 0 for unlimited uses) ttt_soulbound_dropweapon_cooldown       10  // How long should the Soulbound have to wait between uses of the drop weapon ability ttt_soulbound_fakebody_enabled          1   // Whether the place fake body ability is enabled or not ttt_soulbound_fakebody_uses             1   // How many uses should of the place fake body ability should the Soulbound get.
 (Set to 0 for unlimited uses) ttt_soulbound_fakebody_cooldown         0   // How long should the Soulbound have to wait between uses of the place fake body ability